zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

    ```
    ZIS status - Ok (name='ZWESIS_STD      ', cmsRC=0, description='Ok'
    ```
+   If you see that communication is working then the problem is likely that the ZLUX server is unable to communicate to the zssServer, see [ZLUX unable to communicate with zssServer](#zlux-unable-to-communicate-with-zssserver)

    If communication is not working the message includes `Failure`.
 For example: